11 Fascinating Celtic Symbols and Their Meanings

 Celtic culture was strong in Ireland and when Christianity was brought to the Emerald Isle during the 4th and 5th centuries AD, many Celtic traditions were incorporated into the “new” religion.
 It is many of these ancient Celtic symbols that we still see today in all aspects of Irish modern-day culture and symbolism.

-Claddagh Ring
+2 Claddagh Ring

-The Claddagh Ring is a traditional Irish ring representing love (heart), loyalty (crown), and friendship (hands) and is something people associate with Ireland as soon as they see it.
-It originated in the small Galway fishing village of the same name and was first produced in its current form in the 17th century.
+The Claddagh Ring is a traditional Irish ring, also called Fáinne Chladaigh in Irish, representing love (heart), loyalty (crown), and friendship (hands) and is something people associate with Ireland as soon as they see it.

 A picture of a black Claddagh ring symbol

 It belongs to a group of European finger rings called fede rings (hands in faith/hands joined in loyalty), which date back to Roman times.
-Fede rings were used as engagement and wedding rings in medieval and Renaissance Europe.
-They were also sometimes used as friendship rings.

-How the ring is worn conveys the wearer’s relationship status to others.
+Nowadays, how the ring is worn conveys the wearer’s relationship status to others.

 • Worn on the right hand with the heart pointing to the fingertips denotes the wearer is single and maybe looking for love.